-Asiya was born in Izhevsk, Russia, to a musical family.
-She began to learn piano when she was 4 years old from her mother, her first piano teacher.
-She was taught to read music in orchestral clefs by her father, an exemplary composer, at the age of 6, and started composing her own music.
+Asiya was born in Izhevsk, Russia to a musical family.
+She began to learn piano when she was 4 years old from her mother Soreya, her first piano teacher.
+At the age 6, she was taught to read music in orchestral clefs by her father Sergey, an exemplary composer, and started composing her own music.
 At 9, she made her orchestral debut, playing Mozart's Concerto No.8 with her own cadenza, and performed her first philharmonic recital.

 She has since continued to garner national attention with performances at the Stern Auditorium at Carnegie Hall, the Bargemusic Series, the Phillips Collection, the Dame Myra Hess Memorial Series, the International Miami Piano Festival, and countless others.
 Ms. Korepanova has been featured on CNN, NPR stations, WFMT, and WETA.

-In the 2021-2022 season, in addition to her busy schedule concertizing as a soloist and chamber musician, Asiya eagerly anticipates the premiere of her latest transcription work – the Manfred Symphony by Peter Tchaikovsky, to be released as a filmed performance, as well as the long-awaited release of her CD album of complete Rachmaninoff piano sonatas, including her piano transcription of his Cello Sonata; the premiere of her Piano Quintet, commissioned by the Third Dimension Music Festival; and the premiere of her latest transcription––the Manfred Symphony by Peter Tchaikovsky.
+In the 2021-2022 season, in addition to her busy schedule concertizing as a soloist and chamber musician, Asiya eagerly anticipates the release of the CD recording of her concerto for alto saxophone and piano, Poéme, performed by Thomas Giles and Liana Pailodze Harron; the long-awaited release of her CD album of complete Rachmaninoff piano sonatas, including her piano transcription of his Cello Sonata; the premiere of her Piano Quintet, commissioned by the Third Dimension Music Festival; and the premiere of her latest transcription––the Manfred Symphony by Peter Tchaikovsky.